 Revolutionary War

-The Battle of Saratoga: The Turning Point of The Revolutionary War
+The Battles of Saratoga: The Turning Point of The Revolutionary War

-After two significant battles during September and October of 1777, The Battle of Saratoga became a crucial victory for the Patriots during the American Revolution, and was even considered the turning point of the Revolutionary War.
+After two significant battles during September and October of 1777, The Battles of Saratoga became crucial victories for the Patriots during the American Revolution, and was even considered the turning point of the Revolutionary War.
 This turning point began as an attempt to end the Revolution by the British by isolating Upstate New York and New England from Southern Colonies.
 For information regarding the 250th anniversary of the Battles of Saratoga, visit saratoga250.com.

 An American Victory